Channel Cycle Time: A New Measure of Short-term Fairness: CCT of CSMA/CA

 CSMA/CA is the MAC protocol widely used in Wi-Fi networks \cite{9502043}.
 In CSMA/CA, each terminal carrier senses the channel before transmission and retransmits after a binary exponential backoff in the case of transmission failures.
 That is, the average backoff time is doubled after a transmission failure to reduce the collision probability.

-Compared with slotted Aloha, the analysis and evaluation of CSMA/CA are more challenging.
-To facilitate exposition, we first review the CSMA/CA protocol using the concrete example given in Fig.~\ref{fig:CSMA_rcts_actions}.
-As shown, there is a successful transmission of user B followed by a collision. \begin{itemize} \item In the beginning, the channel is idle.
+The analysis of CCT for CSMA/CA is more challenging.
+To facilitate exposition, we first briefly review the CSMA/CA protocol using the concrete example given in Fig.~\ref{fig:CSMA_rcts_actions} with two users A and B in the network.
+As shown, there is a successful transmission of user B followed by a collision. \begin{itemize} [leftmargin=0.45cm] \item In the beginning, the channel is idle.
 After a distributed inter-frame space (DIFS), both users enter the contention process and select a random counter according to its current contention window. \item As shown in Fig.~\ref{fig:CSMA_rcts_actions}, the counter of user B is smaller, hence it occupies the channel by sending a Request to Send (RTS) packet when the countdown goes to zero.
 Upon receiving the RTS packet, user A updates its network allocation vector (NAV) and suspend the contention process (the counter will be frozen).
 User B, on the other hand, starts to transmit the data packet after receiving the AP's Clear to Send (CTS) packet. \item When the transmission of user B finishes, both users enter another DIFS and contention process.
 This time, the randomly generated counter of user B equals the remaining counter of user A. As a consequence, the countdown of both users ends at the same time and a collision happens.
 Since no CTS is received, both users detect the collision.
 They double their contention windows and select new backoff counters based on the updated contention windows. \end{itemize}

-CSMA/CA is more challenging to analyze in that the successful transmissions in CSMA/CA are highly correlated, as opposed to the independent transmissions in slotted Aloha.
-As a result, we have to take a different approach to analyze the channel cycle time of CSMA/CA.
+Compared to slotted Aloha, the analysis and evaluation of CSMA/CA pose more complex challenges.
+This stems from the fact that successful transmissions in CSMA/CA are considerably interrelated, in contrast to the independent transmissions in slotted Aloha.
+Consequently, a distinct approach must be adopted to dissect the CCT of CSMA/CA.

+To gain analytical insights and derive closed-form expressions, this section will concentrate on a network featuring two users, designated as A and B. For such a two-user network, the concepts of cycle time and refresh time become interchangeable, yielding

+With this property and Corollary \ref{thm:cor1}, we will meticulously analyze CSMA/CA in both the RTS/CTS mode and the basic mode (without RTS/CTS).
+For networks involving more users, we will resort to simulations to evaluate their channel cycle time.